-The Party Wall Surveyors roles will include everything from file set up, to correspondence, to drawing review, to Schedule of Condition Inspections, to agreeing the Party Wall Award itself.
+The Party Wall Surveyors roles will include everything from the file set up to correspondence, to drawing review, to Schedule of Condition Inspections, to agreeing the Party Wall Award itself.

-However, there has been very rare cases whereby an adjoining owner would have to pay for Surveyor’s fees.
+However, there have been very rare cases whereby an adjoining owner would have to pay for Surveyor’s fees.

 When does an adjoining owner pay a Party Wall Surveyor’s fees?